-Between the years 96 and 180, Rome had able emperors – good men choosing other good men as their heirs.
-Under the good emperors the empire prospered economically – benefitting from a lack of customs barriers, improved roads and not much interference in business.
-Trade flourished for the empire's agricultural, its crafted goods, metal working and glass blowing industry.
-What today is Western Germany became the workshop of Europe, while farther east in the empire people were exercising their age-old skills in technology and trade, with Greek traders becoming the wealthiest in the empire.
+Between the years 96 and 180, Rome had able emperors — men who chose other good men as their heirs.
+Under these emperors the empire prospered economically, benefitting from a lack of customs barriers, improved roads and not much interference in business.
+Trade flourished for the empire's agriculture, for its crafted goods and its metal working and glass blowing industries.
+What today is western Germany became the workshop of Europe, and farther east in the empire people were exercising their age-old skills in technology and trade, with Greek traders becoming the wealthiest in the empire.

 Race appears to have had nothing to do with this success.
 The racial purity that Augustus Caesar sought to protect was nonsense.
-By around the year 140 the aristocracy that was supposed to have made Rome great had disappeared, along with their myth of blood purity – diminished with marriage between aristocrats and non-aristocrats and out of wedlock.
+By around the year 140 the aristocracy that was supposed to have made Rome great had disappeared, along with their myth of blood purity.
 The common Roman, meanwhile, could not with honesty claim to be purely Roman.
 About four-fifths of Rome's plebeians carried some genes of former slaves.

-The good times, moreover, were destined to end.
-The last of the so-called good emperors was Marcus Aurelius (reigned from 161 to 180), and he faced a new series of challenges – old challenges really for what was already a history of empire.
-This was invasion.
+The good times, however, were destined to end.
+The last of the so-called good emperors was Marcus Aurelius (reigned from 161 to 180).
+He faced a series of challenges: invasions.
 The bigger the empire the more likely or frequent the incursions.
-Aurelius's reign began with war against the Parthians (from Iran), who were expanding into Syria, and then in the year 163 into Armenia, both areas by now within the Roman Empire.
-Then came invasions by Germans into Gaul and southward into the empire across the Danube River.
+Aurelius's reign began with war against the Parthians (from Iran), who were expanding into Syria.
+Then in the year 163 the Parthians expanded into Armenia.
+(Both were by now within the Roman Empire.)
+Then came invasions by Germanic peoples into Gaul and southward into the empire across the Danube River.
 Aurelius did his duty and led a defense of the empire against these incursions.

-Failing to see social betterment, he found fault with common people for not being as committed to righteousness as he.
-Then he contributed to the decline by passing rule to his son Commodus.
+But he had his faults.
+Failing to see society improving, he blamed common people for not being as committed to righteousness as he.
+Then he contributed to the decline by passing rule to his son, Commodus.

 Commodus was not the self-denying soldier or able administrator that his father had been.
 He managed governmental affairs poorly, including selling government offices to the highest bidder.
 Like Nero he tried to win popularity through public performances: he entered the arena, stabbing or clubbing to death animals to the applause of the crowd.
 He allowed his Guard in Rome and soldiers elsewhere to be abusive toward civilians.
 Concerned about opposition from his military governors, he had their children cared for under his custody – in effect hostages.
 He elevated himself with titles, posturing as the fountainhead of Roman life and religion.
 He went down the same path as Caligula.
 He had a list enemies he planned to execute, but those afraid of him got to him first.
 He was assassinated in the year 192 — twelve years after having succeeded his father.

 Disorders sometimes cut off trade routes.
-By 250, Rome's trade with China and India had ended.
+By 250, Rome's trade with China and India was significantly diminished.
 Agricultural lands in the empire were going unused.
 With the declining economy, people moved from cities and towns to rural areas in search of food.
 Cities began shrinking to a fraction of their former size, some to be occupied only by administrators.
-Agricultural estates that felt threatened by barbarians or Roman soldiers protected themselves by building fortifications, and their neighbors surrendered their holdings to them, the estates expanding by offering them protection — the beginning of what rural relationships that would continue into the Middle Ages.
+Agricultural estates that felt threatened by barbarians or Roman soldiers protected themselves by building fortifications, and their neighbors surrendered their holdings to them, the estates expanding by offering protection — the beginning of rural relationships that would extend into the Middle Ages.

 The governance associated with Rome's gods, put in place by Augustus as an alternative to democracy and chaos, had failed.
-Alongside that failure and disrespect for authority, people were joining alternative communities of sharing and hope: Christianity.
+Alongside this failure and a disrespect for authority, people were joining an available alternative: communities of sharing and hope offered by Christianity.

-In 284 an army declared Diocletian emperor.
-He was to rule with an iron first for 20 years and 5 months.
+In 284 an army declared its commander, Diocletian, emperor.
+He was to rule with an iron fist for 20 years and 5 months.
 He restored Roman control in Britannia.
 He issued government directives in an effort to restore the economy.
 He created a budget.
 He fixed prices on thousands of commodities, but violations were so widespread that his government stopped trying to enforce them.
 Owners of estates responded to an increase in taxes by producing less, isolating themselves as economic entities.
-Diocletian thought the empire was too big to be administrated by one ruler, so he divided it in two, creating a co-emperor to rule in the eastern half.
+Diocletian thought the empire was too big to be administrated by one ruler, so he divided his rule into two halves, creating a co-emperor to rule in the eastern half.

-He outlawed astrologers.
+Diocletian outlawed astrologers.
 He ordered death for the followers of Manichaeanism, which he saw as a Persian religion.
-He moved against Christianity, but by now was too big.
-Christians in the eastern half of the empire had increased to something like 20 percent of the population.
+He was another emperor who sought the blessings of the gods by punishing or wiping out the Christians, but by now Christianity had great strength in numbers.
+Christians in the eastern half of the empire had increased to something like 20 percent of the population there.
 North Africa had become largely Christian.
 In the empire as a whole, Christians were about ten percent of the population, their number having doubled in about fifty years.